Hagedorn wavepackets in time-frequency and phase space: Hagedorn wavepackets

 \section{Hagedorn wavepackets}

 In \cite{H98}, George Hagedorn devised parametrized ladder operators which allow for a beautiful generalization of the Hermite functions also in several space dimensions: Let $\eps>0$ be a scale parameter, $q,p\in\R^d$ and $C=C^T\in\C^{d\times d}$ a complex symmetric matrix with positive definite imaginary part $\Im(C)>0$.
+Here and in the following, we denote by